Documentation Site Guide | Using GitHub

 To work with GitHub:

 - Create or have an existing GitHub account.
-Sign up here.
+Sign up for GitHub.

 - Send the username to a member of the Digital Programs Team to add the new user as a member to the RAC GitHub Organization.